Pearls Before Swine by Stephan Pastis for September 10, 2015

 37. U joes mint logo rs 192x204

-Uncle Joe Premium Member over 8 years ago
+Uncle Joe over 9 years ago

 “The arguement was that she open the lid in a moving car which caused the injury not the coffee being over heated.”Multiple people have posted links to the case, which all state clearly that the car was not moving.
 If you’re going to open your mouth about that case either way, at least get the basic facts straight.